What is COVID-19?

 - Try not to touch your eyes, nose or mouth.

-- Wash your hands with soap and water before touching anyone.
+- Wash your hands with soap and water before and after touching anyone.
 You also can use alcohol-based hand sanitizers with at least 60% alcohol.
 Use enough hand sanitizer so that it takes at least 20 seconds for your hands to dry.

-- Clean and disinfect objects you touch regularly and surfaces using a regular household cleaning spray or wipe.
+- Clean and disinfect objects and surfaces you touch regularly using a regular household cleaning spray or wipe.

-- Use hot, soapy water or a dishwasher to wash your dishes and utensils
+- Use hot, soapy water or a dishwasher to wash your dishes and utensils.

-What can you do about traveling?
+What do you need to know about traveling?